 “Yeah, but how would we get jobs?” asked Liz, ever practical.
 (Jobs!
 What a pain!).
 We talked a bit more and had a few conversations with older classmates who’d graduated and were doing post-college things.
 One was a ski instructor in Colorado (not a good choice for us given our dubious ability on skis).
 Several were in grad school, med school, or law school.
 Blegh.
 More school.
 One or two had decided to move abroad and teach English.
 This was an idea that sparked our interest.
 And so, a few more adventurous souls decide to join the ranks of the not-quite-ready-for-a-real-job travelers fresh outa college.

 A few weeks later, we talked the idea through with our Spanish professors, and decided to move to South America to teach English.
 We’d thought of Argentina (“so European!”) but our professors warned against it, given the unstable economy.
 (This turned out to be incredibly prescient advice; It was 2001, and a mere six months later Argentina would have its economic crisis).
 They recommended Chile.
 Two former Spanish majors who’d graduated the year before had moved to Santiago, one to teach English, and the other on a Rotary scholarship.
+Luckily, there is always a chance to win academic or USC merit scholarships.
 They could help us.

 Chile for the Win

 A plan was born.
 We’d move to Santiago in August, after graduating in May, and find jobs and places to live.
 We’d perfect our Spanish, currently at conversational levels, during our year there.